lucas-chu/One-Python-Project-Per-Day/README.md

 # One-Python-Project-Per-Day
-A year-long project where I make one useful python app a day in order to learn OOP
+A year-long project where I endeavour to make one python app a day Ideally, the scripts will be either useful to me, fun to write, challenging, or a combination.